A Framework for Robust Steady-State Voltage Stability of Distribution Systems

-In this work, we propose to use Brouwer's fixed point theorem---a popular fixed point theorem (especially in market economics \cite{gale1979game})---to overcome the conservative nature of previous methods introduced above.
-The simulation results show that our estimated regions can cover up to $80\%$ of the true solvability, thus being sufficiently large for operational purposes, and in most of cases, our approximation dominates WBBP's results.
-Moreover, while Simpson-Porco \textit{et al.} have applied Brouwer's fixed point theorem to lossless radial networks in his recent work \cite{simpson2017theory}, our approach considers full AC power flow equations which describe the actual lossy systems.
+In this work, we propose to use Brouwer's fixed-point theorem---a popular fixed-point theorem (especially in market economics \cite{gale1979game})---to overcome the conservative nature of the aforementioned methods.
+The constructed regions in the parameter space have a simple analytical form, i.e., a norm constraint on an affine function of the power injection inputs.
+This leads to significant computational advantages, and we outline several power systems applications which can employ the regions we construct.
+We demonstrate tightness of the solvability regions in the sense that our regions almost ``touch'' the boundary of the true, usually nonconvex, feasibility set.
+As a side note, while \cite{simpson2017theory2}, \cite{simpson2017theory1} have applied Brouwer's fixed-point theorem to decoupled power flow problems in lossless radial networks \cite{simpson2017theory1, simpson2017theory2}, our approach considers full AC power flow equations which describe the actual lossy systems.

 In the scope of this paper, we only consider distribution systems with constant power $PQ$ buses, and we neglect shunt elements, tap changers, switching capacitor banks and other discrete controls on the grid.
 Though it is possible to incorporate a simple bound on the voltage magnitudes, we do not aim to enforce operational constraints.
 Finally, the topology of the system is assumed to be unchanged; we do not consider contingencies involving transmission line losses.
-All extensions mentioned above are left for future research.
+Some extensions mentioned above are addressed in our more recent work \cite{hung2017inner}.